VOLTTRON/volttron-docker/README.md

 $ git submodule update --init --recursive
 ```

+OPTIONAL: This repo uses a specific version of volttron based on the commit in the 'volttron' submodule.
+If you want to use the latest volttron from the `develop`
-To get the latest volttron from the `develop` branch from the volttron repo, execute the following command:
+branch from the volttron repo, execute the following command (NOTE: this is not required):

 ```bash
 # Ensure that you are in the `volttron` folder